Ikeepgoing/Ikeepgoing.github.io/README.md

 # Hello world
 My name is Ikeepgoing,
-but i prefere to be called /zero
+but I prefer to be called /zero
 (yes, after the meme)

 I have little knowledge in programming,